WuBoytH/The-WuBoy-Ultimate-Modpack/README.md

 The WuBoy Ultimate Modpack Optionals includes:
  - text edits throughout menus, Star Fox's final smash subtitles, and Hero's spell list, for the fun of it =)
  - "THE WHEEL OF FATE IS TURNING" from BlazBlue Centralfiction, when the announcer says "READY" in a battle arena
- - a yellow and green kill-screen background when you deal a finishing blow, you can preview it with "Final Kill Screen Preview.png"
  - an iDubbbz "Hey!" when you get a parry

 If you do not wish to use any of these, feel free to delete "The WuBoy Modpack Optionals" from SD:\ultimate\mods\.